sli-23/Lstore_db.py/README.md

   * A page can only be replaced if it has a pin value of zero implying it is not currently needed by any active transactions.
 * **the database has open() and close() functions**

+**How SQLite works:**
+* The pager receives commands to read or write pages of data.
+It is responsible for reading/writing at appropriate offsets in the database file.
+It also keeps a cache of recently-accessed pages in memory, and determines when those pages need to be written back to disk.
+* **Data persistence:**
+  * opening the database file
+  * initializing a pager data structure
+  * initializing a table data structure

 **Apply Indexes in L-Store:**